Arch: Terminology

+The thickness of an arch is measured between its intrados and extrados and may vary along the curve.
+Dividing the rise by the span gives its rise-to-span ratio.

 A (left or right) half-segment of an arch is called an arc, the overall line of an arch is arcature (this term is also used for an arcade).
+The geometrical centre of an arc is the point from which its circular curve is drawn in elevation.
 Archivolt is the exposed (front-facing) part of the arch, sometimes decorated (occasionally also used to designate the intrados).
 If the sides of voussoir blocks are not straight, but include angles and curves for interlocking, the arch is called "joggled".
+Alternating colours of stone can emphasize the interlocking pattern.
+Joggled arches are common in Islamic architecture, including at the Bab al-Nasr in Cairo (1087).